opensensorhub/osh-js/Toolkit/Documentation/site/docs/tutos/osh-by-example.md

 #### Range Slider (--nouislider third party library)

 The range slider allows one to control change the time period.
-It sends events to change dynamically DataReceiver request  and also use the EventManager to listen for data.
+It sends events to change dynamically DataReceiver request  and also use the EventManager to listen to data.

 It supports playback data as well as real-time data (time period cannot be changed in that mode).